laurent22/massren/README.md

 - Undo - any rename operation can be undone.

 - Move files to sub-directories.
-By adding a directory before a filename, the file is going to be moved to this directory.
+See [these instructions](https://github.com/laurent22/massren/releases/tag/v1.4.0) for more information.

 - Dry run mode - test the results of a rename operation without actually renaming any file.